THE QUESTION FOR 100 METERS IN THE BLUE HOLE OF DAHAB: HISTORY, RISKS AND EXECUTION

 Dahab’s main attraction is undoubtedly the Blue Hole, a natural abyss of unparalleled beauty and mystery, located just a few meters from the rocky shores of the South Sinai desert, at coordinates 28°34’17.9′′N 34°32’11.5′′E. Geologists believe that this underwater sinkhole was formed thousands of years ago, during the melting of the last ice age.

 Dahab’s Blue Hole is a formation measuring about 130 meters in diameter and 120 meters deep, surrounded by a nearly vertical reef wall.
-Its edge opposite the beach is at a depth of 6 meters, forming a structure called “The Saddle”, which connects it to the open sea on the surface.
-On the northeast side there is an underwater passage called “The Arch”, which starts at 56 meters and descends to 120 meters, connecting it to the deep sea, in the Gulf of Aqaba, abruptly reaching the 1,000 meter mark.
+Its edge option the beach is at a department of 6 meters, forming a structure called "The Saddle", which connections it to the open sea on the surface.
+On the northern side there is an underwater passage called "The Arch", which starts at 56 meters and descends to 120 meters, connecting it to the deep sea, in the Gulf of Aqaba, abruptly reading the 1,000 meter mark.

 During the Israeli occupation of the Sinai Peninsula, the Blue Hole gained international notoriety as a diving destination.
 In 1968, a group of Israeli divers, led by Alex Shell, carried out the first dive with equipment at the site and recorded the underwater arch.